A lot or a little?

 Based on Farley Mowat's memoir of the same title, Tyler (Charles Martin Smith) is a government researcher who goes to the Arctic to determine whether wolves are the real menace to the vanishing caribou.
 He ends up dispelling myths about wolves and learning more about himself.
 He ingratiates himself with the species and creates a particularly unique experiment, which ultimately results in his discovery that humans are more detrimental to the natural environment than the wolves.
 Brian Dennehy's pilot/real estate developer character makes an appearance now and then.
 Tyler also befriends locals Ootek and Mike, which likely keeps him from going just a wee bit insane out there in the wilderness.

 Is it any good?

-A recipe for a boring movie is watching a biologist in the Arctic study wolves.
-But to director Carroll Ballard's credit, he put together a film that's suspenseful and interesting from the start, with cinematography and sound that won awards (including an Oscar).
-This film is also on the New York Times list of the 100 "essential" children's movies.
+A recipe for a boring movie is watching a biologist in the Arctic study wolves, but to director Carroll Ballard's credit, he put together a film that's suspenseful and interesting from the start.
+The cinematography and sound won awards (including an Oscar), and the film is also on the New York Times list of the 100 "essential" children's movies.
 The sacrifice that Tyler makes by living with the wolves is visually and movingly portrayed in this medium; few words are needed.
 The wolves themselves are incredible to see.
 And anytime Brian Dennehy's larger-than-life, jovial character is on screen, he's a worthy competitor.